 In this era of big data, we will require novel, increasingly automated, and increasingly more effective ways to fish scientific knowledge from oceans of bytes.

 The science archive will consist of 400,000 sixteen-megapixel images per night (for 10 years), comprising 60 PB of pixel data.
-This enormous LSST data archive and object database enables a diverse multidisciplinary research program: astronomy and astrophysics; machine learning (data mining); exploratory data analysis; extremely large databases; scientific visualization; computational science and distributed computing; and inquiry-based science education (using data in the classroom).
+This enormous Rubin Observatory data archive and object database enables a diverse multidisciplinary research program: astronomy and astrophysics; machine learning (data mining); exploratory data analysis; extremely large databases; scientific visualization; computational science and distributed computing; and inquiry-based science education (using data in the classroom).
 The advances in these technology areas will be exported to other big data science applications (biology, remote sensing, etc.) and will drive innovations in industry.